Inverse Reinforcement Learning without Reinforcement Learning: Introduction

 More explicitly, our contributions are as follows:

 \textbf{1.
-We derive two algorithms that reset the learner to states from the expert visitation distribution for more efficient IRL.} \texttt{MMDP} (Moment Matching by Dynamic Programming) produces a sequence of policies. \texttt{NRMM} (No-Regret Moment Matching) produces a single, stationary policy and has best-response and no-regret variants.
-Further, we prove that the natural idea to use RL algorithms that leverage expert resets in the \textit{inner} loop of game-theoretic IRL fails to recover a policy competitive with the expert.
+We derive two algorithms that reset the learner to states from the expert visitation distribution for more efficient IRL.} \texttt{MMDP} (Moment Matching by Dynamic Programming) produces a sequence of policies. \texttt{NRMM} (No-Regret Moment Matching) produces a single, stationary policy.
+Both come in \textit{primal} and \textit{dual} variants.

 \textbf{2.
-We discuss the statistical complexity of expert resets.} We demonstrate that in the worst case, traditional IRL algorithms take an \textit{exponential} number of interactions (in the horizon of the problem) to learn a policy competitive with the expert.
+We discuss the statistical complexity of expert resets.} We prove that in the worst case, traditional IRL algorithms take an \textit{exponential} number of interactions (in the horizon of the problem) to learn a policy competitive with the expert.
 In contrast, we prove that our algorithms require only \textit{polynomial} interactions per iteration to learn policies competitive with the expert.

 \textbf{3.
 We discuss the performance implications of expert resets.} We show that in the worst case, neither \texttt{MMDP} nor \texttt{NRMM} can avoid a quadratic compounding of errors with respect to the horizon.